libp2p/specs/addressing/README.md

 ## multiaddr in libp2p

-multiaddr is used throughout libp2p for encoding network addresses, and addresses are generally exchanged over the wire as binary-encoded multiaddrs in libp2p's core protocols.
+multiaddr is used throughout libp2p for encoding network addresses, and addresses are generally exchanged over the wire as binary-encoded multiaddrs in, when addresses need to be shared or exchanged between processes, they are encoded in the binary representation of multiaddr. libp2p's core protocols.

 When exchanging addresses, peers send a multiaddr containing both their network